New Hybrid Lecture Series:

 Session 7: Scope of Practice Issues

-Session 8: Supporting Practitioner Longevity
+Session 8: Keys to Practitioner Longevity

 Session 9: The Art of Client Check-ins